Cross-Lingual Sentiment Misalignment: Auditing Multilingual Language Models for Inversion Risk, Dialectal Representation, and Affective Stability: Abstract

 \section{Abstract}

-The core theme of bidirectional alignment is ensuring that AI systems accurately understand human intent and that humans can trust AI behavior.
-However, this loop fractures significantly across language barriers.
-Our research addresses Cross-Lingual Sentiment Misalignment between Bengali and English by benchmarking four transformer architectures.
-We reveal severe safety and representational failures in current alignment paradigms.
-We demonstrate that compressed model (mDistilBERT) exhibits 28.7\% ``Sentiment Inversion Rate,'' fundamentally misinterpreting positive user intent as negative (or vice versa).
-Furthermore, we identify systemic nuances affecting human-AI trust, including ``Asymmetric Empathy'' where some models systematically dampen and others amplify the affective weight of Bengali text relative to its English counterpart.
-Finally, we reveal a ``Modern Bias'' in the regional model (IndicBERT), which shows a 57\% increase in alignment error when processing formal (Sadhu) Bengali.
-We argue that equitable human-AI co-evolution requires pluralistic, culturally grounded alignment that respects language and dialectal diversity over universal compression, which fails to preserve the emotional fidelity required for reciprocal human-AI trust.
-We recommend that alignment benchmarks incorporate ``Affective Stability'' metrics that explicitly penalize polarity inversions in low-resource and dialectal contexts.
+Recent advances in multilingual representation learning aim to bridge the performance gap between high- and low-resource languages, yet their ability to preserve affective meaning across languages remains underexplored, particularly for underrepresented languages like Bengali.
+This research addresses cross-lingual sentiment misalignment between Bengali and English by introducing a controlled benchmarking framework evaluating four multilingual transformer models on parallel Bengali-English sentence pairs, stratified by dialect, to assess their representational stability.
+We demonstrate that a compressed model architecture exhibits a 28.7\% ``Sentiment Inversion Rate,'' fundamentally misinterpreting positive semantics as negative (or vice versa).
+Consequently, we identify a cross-lingual sentiment skew that we call ``Asymmetric Empathy'', where models systematically dampen or artificially amplify the affective weight of Bengali text relative to its exact English counterpart.
+Finally, we expose a key vulnerability regarding dialectal representation: a ``Modern Bias'' in the regional model, which exhibits a 57\% increase in alignment error when processing the formal Bengali register compared to modern colloquial text.
+As foundational encoders continue to serve as safety classifiers and reward models for LLM pipelines, cross-lingual reliability becomes a critical concern.
+We therefore advocate for the integration of ``Affective Stability'' metrics into future cross-lingual benchmarks to detect and penalize polarity inversions, particularly in low-resource settings.